deep-c/themes-sass-compiler-brunch/README.md

 If a file of the same name exists in another theme other than 'base' then that file will replace that file (imports as well).

+For example

++ PROJECT FOLDER
+    - app
+        - /base (this is the master theme)
+            - /sass
+                - /partials
+                    - header.scss
+                - base.scss (this file imports header.scss using import)
+        - /theme2
+            - /sass
+                - /partials
+                    - header.scss (custom header.scss file)

+Then base.scss is rendered for each theme:

++ {output-folder}/base.css (import uses the header.scss file located in base theme when import is referenced)
++ {output-folder}/base.css (import uses the header.scss file located in theme2 theme when import is referenced)